paritytech/substrate/primitives/genesis-builder/README.md

-Substrate genesis builder
+Substrate genesis builder.

+Refer to the module doc for more details.

-License: GPL-3.0-or-later WITH Classpath-exception-2.0
+License: Apache-2.0